ITWSDataScience/VectorBorneDiseaseAnalysisOnSouthAsianCountriesGroup10Fall2021/README.md

 By issuing the command above this will spawn a local Flask server at the one's local url of 127.0.0.1 and at port 5000.
 A screenshot of the resulting interface can be seen below:

 ![Interactive CCHF Data Map](readme_images/CCHFSIS_Homepage_Map.png)

+Note: Credit goes to the creators of the Dengue Spread Information System team (DSIS) for allowing us to utilize their interactive map as a baseline for ours.
+Their Github repository can be found here: https://github.com/ITWSXInformatics/DengueSpreadInformationSystemDSIS